rachelrondon/ZMags/hacker-news-app/README.md

 ### Testing

 I utilized the Sinon.JS (http://sinonjs.org/) unit testing framework to write tests for this application.
-I decided on this framework because I was able to find a lot of resources that showed that Sinon.JS is a great tool to test asynchronous functions.
+I decided on this framework because I was able to find a lot of resources that confirmed Sinon.JS is a great tool to test asynchronous functions.
 In addition to the documentation, I also reviewed the tutorial posted by Josh Newman on YouTube (https://www.youtube.com/watch?v=09Lig2mlZS0).

-I have written three basic tests for this application.
-At the time of submission, I have been troubleshooting babel compiler issues and I have been unable to run the tests.
-Once these issues are resolved I would like to build out the tests for this application further.
+The tests for this application are in progress.
+I am unbale to run the tests based on an issue that I have been troubleshooting with the Babel compiler.

 ## Technologies